Trung-TinNGUYEN/NamsGLoME-Simulation/README.md

 # NamsGLoME-Simulation
+This repository contains all the numerical experiments (R code) for "Non-asymptotic Penalization Criteria for Model Selection in Mixture of Experts Models (NamsGLoME)".

+# Article
-Non-asymptotic Penalization Criteria for Model Selection in Mixture of Experts Models (NamsGLoME).
+[axXiv](https://arxiv.org/abs/2104.02640) Non-asymptotic Penalization Criteria for Model Selection in Mixture of Experts Models

-Description of the codes:
+## Description of the codes:

     SimulationStudy.R : Run simulations and draw results on simulated data sets.